Background

 Configure s.linkTrackVars

-Since all set variables are included with Page Event hits on an exception basis, it is necessary to ensure that the new Context Data Variable (as set by the Rule in LAUNCH) will be included in s.linkTrackVars for every Page Event hit.
+Since all set variables are included with Page Event hits on an exception basis, it is necessary to ensure that the new Context Data Variable (as set by the Rule in LAUNCH) will be included in s.linkTrackVars

-The simplest way to do this is in the doPlugins function:
+The simplest way to do this is in the doPlugins

-2. Include the following snippet inside doPlugins:
+plug-in is included - Include the following snippet inside

-s.linkTrackVars = (s.linkTrackVars == "None" ? "contextData.page_view_detected" : s.apl(s.linkTrackVars, "contextData.page_view_detected", ",", 2));
+if (s.linkType) { s.linkTrackVars = (s.linkTrackVars == "None" ? "contextData.page_view_detected" : s.apl(s.linkTrackVars, "contextData.page_view_detected", ",", 2)); } else { s.linkTrackVars = "None"; }

 Processing Rule Definition

-Define a Processing Rule that inspects Page Event hits and sets a Success Event if the Context Data Variable page_view_detected is not set as expected (i.e. based on the code in the Adobe LAUNCH Rule defined above).
+Define a Processing Rule that inspects Page Event hits and sets a Success Event if the Context Data Variable page_view_detected

 Using the Metrics